 Sgt David V. Williams Coming Home – Honoring a fallen hero.

 Army Spc.
 Jinsu Lee, 34, died of unspecified causes on August 5, 2011 Forward Operating Base Bostick in Kunar province, Afghanistan.
 Spc.
 Lee was supporting Operation Enduring Freedom on behalf of the 2nd Battalion, 27th Infantry Regiment, 3rd Brigade Combat Team, 25th Infantry Division at Schofield Barracks, Hawaii.

 Army SSG Renee Deville, 44, died unexpectedly while in treatment at the Walter Reed National Military Medical Center on September 1, 2008.
-SSG Deville was being treated for wounds in the line of duty in Iraq and her husband found her unresponsive in her hospital room.
-SSG Deville was supporting Operation Iraqi Freedom.
-The Department of Defense did not list SSG Deville on the monthly casualties report.
-The official cause of death is unknown.
+SSG Deville was being treated for wounds in the line of duty in Iraq when her husband found her unresponsive in her hospital room.
+SSG Deville was supporting Operation Iraqi Freedom when she was injured.
+The Department of Defense did not list SSG Deville on the monthly casualties report and the official cause of death is unknown.

 “Staff Sgt.
 Renee Antoinette Deville, an Operation Iraqi Freedom veteran recovering from complex injuries at Walter Reed Army Medical Center, died Sept.
 1 in her room at the Mologne House.
 She was 44.
 Deville was found unresponsive by her husband, who began CPR and called for help.
 Walter Reed Emergency Services personnel transported the Soldier to the Walter Reed Emergency Department, where she was declared dead at 5:10 a.m.” ~Walter Reed Army Medical Center Public Affairs Office